lemonmojo/OneSkyAppSharp/README.md

-OneSkyAppSharp
+OneSkyApp#
 ==============

-A Mono compatible implementation of the OneSkyApp API in C#.
+OneSkyApp# is a mono compatible implementation of the OneSkyApp API written in C#.